omunroe-com/http2specwiki/DosVectors.md

 ## Multiplexing

 Because a HTTP header block cannot be interrupted by other frame types, it is possible for attack traffic to block progress on other streams using the same connection.
-For example, if a proxy is muxing together traffic from a variety of clients onto a single connection to the origin server, and forwards a partial header set from an attacking client, that connection cannot be used for other clients' traffic until he header block is complete.
+For example, if a proxy is muxing together traffic from a variety of clients onto a single connection to the origin server, and forwards a partial header set from an attacking client, that connection cannot be used for other clients' traffic until the header block is complete.

 Intermediaries can mitigate this attack in two ways: